 - Pumpkin seeds, for garnish (optional)

 - Preheat oven to 350F.

-- Lightly oil a loaf pan with coconut oil.
+- Lightly oil a loaf pan with coconut oil and line it with parchment paper.
 Set aside.

-- Bake for about 50 minutes or until the top is browned and a toothpick comes out clean.
+- Bake for 50 minutes or until a toothpick comes out clean.